-With multiple offices strategically located around the United States and affiliated firms around the globe, SFMS handles partnership and joint venture disputes nationally and internationally.
+With multiple offices strategically located around the United States and affiliated firms around the globe, Miller Shah handles partnership and joint venture disputes nationally and internationally.

 Miller Shah was instrumental in resolving a dispute involving the Subway/Walmart joint venture, and we are regularly involved in structuring (or litigating) such large-scale business deals.